-- 1. To keep up-to-date with the latest research / thinking in your academic field and with changes to pedagogic practice within LSHTM and more generally; - 2.
-For lab-based disciplines: where the length and nature of the position permits, to apply for and, if accepted, undertake a doctoral degree (if not already acquired); - 3.
-To undertake and successfully complete the mandatory training required by LSHTM as appropriate to the role;
+- 1. To keep up to date with the latest research/thinking in your academic field and with changes to pedagogic practice within LSHTM and more generally; - 2.
+Where the length and nature of the position permits, to apply for and, if accepted, undertake a doctoral degree (if not already acquired); - 3.
+To undertake and successfully complete the mandatory training required by LSHTM as appropriate to the role. - 4.
+To participate in scientific discussions with collaborators established by the PI.